The Language of Exclusion: When Policy Speaks and You Cannot Follow

 Part of the answer lies in how policy language works.
 It is not accidentally complex, because a lot of it is deliberately precise, and that is often necessary.
 Legal and administrative language needs to leave less room for ambiguity than everyday speech does.
 But the side effect is that most people cannot engage with it without someone to explain it to them.
 That help is not equally available.
 The people who do not have it are often the ones the policy affects most.

 The person I was trying to help at that session was not uninformed.
-The system was just not written for them to navigate alone.
+The system was just not designed for them to navigate alone.
 That is not a communication problem.
 The harder question is who decides when the language is clear enough, and for whom.

 Previous